Scripture Readings: Book of Wisdom 11:23-12:2; Second Letter of Saint Paul to the Thessalonians 1:11-2:2; Gospel According to Saint Luke 19:1-10

 Jesus invites himself to the home in order to dine with the rich tax collector Zacchaeus.
 The Lords is able to see the goodness of an otherwise despised person and causes a stir, whereby people say, “He has gone to a sinner’s house as a guest.”

 The important point, no what the profession of Zacchaeus or anyone else may be, is simply that “the Son of Man has come to search out and save what was lost,” as Jesus expressed it.
-While we rejoice in this reality, we must also apply it to our daily life, that is, never losing hope in others, either friends, family, co-workers or whomever.
+While we rejoice in this reality, we must also apply it to our daily life, that is, never losing hope in others, either our friends, family, co-workers, perceived enemies, or whomever.
 We must keep striving to assist those in need, the loveable or not, and extend to them the loving hand of Jesus as best we can.

 “Lord, you are gracious and merciful.
 Impart your kindness to me so that I will always be slow to anger and compassionate towards all your works.
 You are faithful in your words and holy in all your works.
 Let me see your sanctifying and faithful hand in the words and works of my neighbor” (from “Biblical Meditations for ordinary Time, Weeks 23 – 34,” Paulist Press, 1984, p.
 370).